 Measures To Prevent hair colour stains

 Like we’ve been taught right from school, prevention is always better than cure.
-Therefore, let’s look into the measures - before you jump the guns and get balayages, highlights, lowlights, money pieces or a global hair colour, to prevent your skin from getting stained. (oh and you can follow these while applying permanent hair colours, too!)
+Therefore, let’s look into the measures - before you jump the guns and get balayages, highlights, lowlights, money pieces or a global hair color, to prevent your skin from getting stained. (oh and you can follow these while applying permanent hair colors, too!)

 Follow all these steps to avoid getting stains.
-Now that you know what to do if your skin gets stained while coloring your hair, as well as how to prevent skin stains while hair colouring, we hope you won’t hold yourself back from getting pretty hair colours!
+Now that you know what to do if your skin gets stained while coloring your hair, as well as how to prevent skin stains while hair coloring, we hope you won’t hold yourself back from getting pretty hair colors!

 Disclaimer: All the content on anveya.com/blogs is solely for information.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or a qualified health care provider.
 The information, suggestion or remedies mentioned on this site are provided without warranty of any kind, whether express or implied.